cbmedema/dos-is-not-good/README.md

 This program allows a few packets to be sent to an IP address and a series of ports.

+This program uses the library scapy in order to function.
+If you have yet to install scapy on your machine, please run "pip3 install scapy" or "sudo apt-get install scapy"

 To run this program, call it with "python3 flood.py -i 192.168.0.1 -p 80 443 -s 8 -m 3"

     -i command: Specifies the target IP address.